This document contains information about creating custom environment variables in the Cloud Platform user interface.

 By default, the value of the custom variable is hidden for security.
 Click Show to display the value, or Hide to hide it from view again.

-- 100 kilobytes in total (all variables with their names and values)
+- Limit the total size at 100 kilobytes, including all variables with their names and values.

 Security considerations for custom variables